 Akron, OH 44307

 Akron General's Colorectal Health Center provides screening colonoscopies.
-If you or your loved one is over 50 or at an increased risk for colon cancer, it's important talk to your doctor today.
+If you or your loved one is over 45 or at an increased risk for colon cancer, it's important talk to your doctor about scheduling a screening colonoscopy.

 If you would like to request more information or an appointment, please complete our confidential form and a member of our staff will follow up with you.